-Our Chief Executive Officer, Sean Brynjelsen, has a material ownership interest in several companies from which we have licensed or acquired product development and marketing rights.
+Our Chief Executive Officer, Sean Brynjelsen, has a material ownership interest in one company from which we have licensed or acquired product development and marketing rights.
 Set forth below is a tabular presentation of these arrangements:

-Mr Brynielcen's
+1711.

-% Ownership Interest in
+Brynjelsen's

-Licensor/Seller Product Licensor/Seller
+Percentage Ownership

-Andersen Pharma, LLC DS-100 27%
+Interest in

-Eyemax LLC EM-100 33%
+Product Licensor/Seller

-Selenix LLC DS-200 50%
+EM-100 33%

-We are required to pay to the above parties licensing fees, milestone payments and royalty payments.
+We are required to pay to the above party licensing fees, milestone payments and royalty payments.
 We believe the terms of the transactional agreements, including the licensing fees, milestone payments and royalty payments, approximate the terms and payments we could have obtained in an arms' length transaction with an unaffiliated party.